vzetaa/zeta/docs/README.md

-# shiroko
+# kogasa

-Welcome to Documentations of [shiroko](https://github.com/gifaldyazkaa/shiroko-dscbot)!
+Welcome to Documentations of [kogasa](https://github.com/gifaldyazkaa/kogasa-dscbot)!

 Here, you can see How to use, Installation, Command List, etc!